ikmb/vep/README.md

 # IKMB VEP Pipeline

-Run VEP on any number of VCFs
+Run VEP on any number of VCF files.
+This pipeline only works on the IKMB MEDCluster due to the inclusion of VEP plugins and flatfile databases.

 ## Usage